 Editor’s note: In the article, Dmitry explains why businesses should consider biometric technologies as an alternative authentication option.
-Read on if you’re concerned with your business operations being secure, and don’t hesitate to explore the possibilities of a deeper engagement of security specialists via our penetration testing services.
+Read on if you’re concerned with your business operations being secure, and don’t hesitate to explore the possibilities of a deeper engagement of security specialists via our penetration testing firm.

 Although it might seem new to some people, the use of biometric technology has been around for quite some time.
 The U.S. authorities are on record as having used the technologies back in the 1970s and 80s.
 The U.S. police used the popularly known automatic fingerprint identification systems (AFIS) right from the advent of mainframe computers.
 Yet, the use of advanced biometric technology has not been widespread in the workplace until recently.